• Skip to primary navigation

 Conclusion:

-But it is little hard and can damage easily, so it is better for bike and small engine only.
+Furthermore, it gives more hot spark, better work and easy start than old system; but it is little hard and can damage easily, so it is better for bike and small engine only.

-Filed Under: Automobile Circuits
+Filed Under: Automobile Circuits, DIY Projects

 About Admin-Lavi